From The Great Resignation To The Great Inspiration

-While it seems no industry has dodged The Great Resignation, it is safe to say the current companies that cannot function without onsite employees have been the most strongly affected.
+While it seems no industry has dodged or completely moved forward from The Great Resignation to the Great Inspiration, it is safe to say the current companies that cannot function without onsite employees have been the most strongly affected.
 Restaurants, hotels, doctor’s offices, retail, and fitness clubs all became less attractive to employees because working from home (WFH) was not an option.
 Yet some brands from these industries have been less impacted by the labor exodus.
 Why?
 Because long before the pandemic, they were obsessed with creating the type of culture employees wanted to be part of, even if that meant not having the WFH option.

 Creating the Best Culture for Attracting and Keeping Top Talent